Prostate Cancer

 Advanced Treatment

-The gel is less toxic for the patient and the benefits of this painless procedure increases their overall quality of life.
-For more information, call (225) 767-0847 or visit www.spaceoar.com.
+Barrigel is safe, efficient and increases the patient’s overall quality of life.
+For more information, call (225) 767-0847 or visit www.barrigel.com.

 For urology referrals, physicians can contact the patient referral specialist.